Ryan-Jellesed/gtd/README.md

 # gtd
-Analyzing the Global Terror Dataset with D3
+Analyzing the Global Terror Dataset with D3 anscillary data from the World Bank Open Data site